-8.2 miles; moderate.
+8.2 miles.
 Rugged and rocky trail surface, but other than the Lemon Squeezer area, no real scrambling.

 The scramble up is harder than it appears from looking at a photo and the shorter you are, the harder it is – but it’s totally doable for most.
 Unlike most scrambles in the NJ hiking area… you actually need to use your arms to haul yourself up there.

-Note: The cool stone bridge at the end of this video is no more as it was washed out during a hurricane.
+Video Note: The cool stone bridge at the end of the video is no more as it was washed out during a hurricane.

 Quick note about blaze color… there are multiple trails marked red, blue etc, but they often have ways to differentiate… a BLUE L, a RED triangle, a RED DOT.
 The back of the Harriman-Bear Mountain Trails lists the color and shape, if any, for each trail.